treaddevs/treaddevs/README.md

 <h1>Hi there 👋</h1>
 <p>I'm Sam and I enjoy a hybrid of both design and frontend development.
 I have 2 years of experience with web development and design and am currently learning JavaScript frameworks.
-You can check out my [portfolio](https://www.samtreadwell.com) website for an in-depth view of my projects and work.</p>
+You can check out my <a href="https://www.samtreadwell.com" alt="Sam Treadwell's portfolio website">portolio</a> website for an in-depth view of my projects and work.</p>

 <p align="center">
   <a href="https://git.io/streak-stats">